Top: North Korean Propaganda Image

 Various similar incidents have occurred throughout the years, with especially emotions in South Korea running very high.
 North Korea never makes any public statements on the border disagreements with China, yet given the special, historical significance of Paektu for the Democratic People’s Republic of Korea and for the Kim dynasty, one is obviously inclined to believe Pyongyang does also consider the volcano and Changbai as Korean territory….

 Should North and South Korea ever be reunited, it’s unlikely such a reunified government would again endorse the 1962 Chinese-North Korean border treaty.
-It’s illustrative Beijing does actively support and facilitate multilateral cooperation and talks for large, interregional economic initiatives in the Jilin province such as the well-known Tumen Delta project (see border cases # 1), but in border disputes like Mt Paektu is avoiding those multilateral approaches.
-It prefers either to stay silent or to just simply imply it aims for full sovereignty.
+It’s illustrative Beijing does actively support and facilitate multilateral cooperation and talks for large, interregional economic initiatives in the Jilin province such as the well-known Tumen Delta project (see border cases # 1 https://www.mijngroeve.nl/history/borderline-cases_1-hunchun-china-the-golden-triangle/), but in border disputes like Mt Paektu is avoiding those multilateral approaches.
+It prefers either to stay silent or to just imply it has the right to full sovereignty.
 In view of the ever growing Chinese international importance and Chinese self-awareness and nationalism, it’s questionable Beijing will ever be willing to make concessions to the border agreement on Paektu.

 The dance on this volcano is expected to continue…